jameswestgate/mediaQuery/README.md

 ==========

 Plug-in for jQuery that adds a class to each selected element equal to the key of any matching media query.
+Also acts as a polyfill for media queries, _matchMedia_ and _addEventListener_ javascript functions.

 ***Usage:***